-The Union Advice Service can help you with the most frequent student housing issues, including:
+advice(su) can help you with most frequent student housing issues, including:

 - information on finding accommodation

 - getting your deposit protected, and/or getting it back at the end of the tenancy

 - advice on your legal rights and responsibilities as a tenant

 - support with requesting repairs to your house